Esysc/mdtWrapper/README.md

 # mdtWrapper
-A wrapper to Microsoft Deployment Tool
+A wrapper to Microsoft Deployment Tool and drbl

+## This is a shell script that can deploy wim and clonezilla images.